Whatsapp WHATSAPP

 Source

-• Completing a two- to four-year college program in early childhood education or a bachelor’s degree in child development is required.
+• Completing a two- to four-year college program in early childhood education or a bachelor’s degree in child development.

-• Licensing by a provincial or territorial association for early childhood educators (ECE) is usually required.
+• Licensing by a provincial or territorial association for early childhood educators (ECE).

-• Licensing by a provincial or territorial association for early childhood educators (ECE) may be required.
+• Licensing by a provincial or territorial association for early childhood educators (ECE).

 Take this free assessment online to determine your eligibility for immigration.